fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-for-other-use-cases/using-fixm-core-without-an-application.md

-# Using FIXM Core without an Application Library
+# Using FIXM Core without an Application

 In some cases, the nature of the messaging infrastructure employed for a particular data exchange makes the use of Application Libraries